Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Results

 \subsection{Exposure levels}

 Though 91\% of participants visited YouTube, the vast majority of participants did not view any alternative or extremist channel videos.
-Just 15\% of the sample for whom we have browser activity data (n=1,181) viewed any video from an alternative channel and only 6\% viewed any video from an extremist channel.
+Just 15\% of the sample for whom we have browser activity data ($n$=1,181) viewed any video from an alternative channel and only 6\% viewed any video from an extremist channel.
 By comparison, 44\% viewed at least one video from a mainstream media channel.
 (See Methods for how channel types were defined and how view history and watch time were defined.)
+Videos from mainstream media channels account for 3.6\% of videos watched in our sample---a figure that falls between recent estimates that 2.9--11\% of videos watched on YouTube are news \cite{yang2021online,hosseinmardi2020evaluating}.
+The corresponding numbers for videos from alternative and extremist channels are 3.0\% and 0.5\%, respectively (similar to estimates from 2019~\cite{hosseinmardi2020evaluating}).

-The audience for alternative and extreme channels is heavily skewed toward people who subscribe to the channel in question or one like it, which we determine by inspecting whether the subscription button is activated when a participant views a video from that channel (see Methods for more details).
-Among the set of people who saw at least one extremist channel video, for instance, 52\% saw at least one video from an extremist channel they subscribe to during the study period.
-Similarly, 39\% of all people who saw at least one alternative channel video viewed at least one video from a channel to which they subscribed.
+The audience for alternative and extremist channels is skewed toward people who subscribe to the channel in question or one like it, which we determine by inspecting whether the subscription button is activated when a participant views a video from that channel (see Methods for more details).
+Among the set of people who saw at least one extremist channel video during the study period, for instance, 52\% watched a video from an extremist channel to which they subscribed.
+Similarly, 39\% of alternative channel viewers watched at least one video from an alternative channel to which they subscribed.

-\autoref{fig:subscriptions} illustrates this point by disaggregate video views according to both channel type and subscription status.
-We observe that 72\% of views for videos from alternative channels and 81\% of views for videos from extremist channels come from subscribers to the channel in question.
-If we instead define subscribers to include all people who subscribe to at least one channel of the type in question, the proportion of views from subscribers increases to 88\% for alternative channels and 89\% for extremist channels.

-These patterns for alternative and extreme channels are distinct from mainstream media channels, which receive 41\% of their views from people who do not subscribe to any channel in the category.
-(This difference in viewership patterns is likely the result of the greater number of recommendations given to mainstream media videos [see \autoref{fig:waffles_recs_shown} below], which accordingly receive more views from non-subscribers.)
+\autoref{fig:subscriptions} illustrates this point in a different way by disaggregating video views according to both channel type and subscription status.
+We observe that 60.8\% of views for videos from alternative channels and 54.7\% of views for videos from extremist channels come from subscribers to the channel in question.
+If we instead define subscribers to include all people who subscribe to at least one channel of the type in question, the proportion of views from subscribers increases to 92.9\% for alternative channels and 84.7\% for extremist channels.
+These patterns for alternative and extremist channels are distinct from mainstream media channels, which receive 38\% of their views from people who do not subscribe to any channel in the category.